codesport/ERC20Votes-Tokenized-Voting/README.md

 * Cheat sheet 1: https://learnxinyminutes.com/docs/typescript/
 * Cheat sheet 2: https://www.typescriptlang.org/docs/handbook/2/objects.html

-### How to Act as Another Wallet within HRE
+### How to Act as Another Wallet within the Hardhat Runtime Environment (HRE)

 There are two way to do this.

-Method one has 2 parts.
+Method one has two parts.
 First, instantiate a new wallet client object:

 ```
     const user1Connector = await viem.getContractAt(